NateEag/nateeag.com/pages/software/fermi-approximations.md

   my review history, but not the raw data I chose to learn and remember, if I organize it this way.

-  TODO Write formulas and constnats up using LaTeX, so they can render prettily.
+  TODO Write formulas and constants up using LaTeX, so they can render prettily.
-template: "cheatsheet.html.tmpl"
+template: "essay.html.tmpl"
 spaced-repetition: yes
+draft: yes
 ---

 ## Area Of Circle